Katylub/Katylub-Dona-Problems-Set-2019/README.md

 ## References
 To create this program was necessary to use:
 1. Training Video and material provided during Programing and Scripting course at GMIT
-2. Mathlab tutorial in different webs including [tutorial points] (www.tutorialspoint.com/matlab/matlab_plotting.htm) and online Python tutorial
+2. Mathlab tutorial in different and online Python tutorial